C9198-Mete/MY-AWS-09-21/aws/hands-on/11_30_2021_Elastic_Beanstalk/README_EB.md

 ## Part 1 - Launch an Application

-- First download the php-v1.zip and php-v2.zip files from GitHub and share them via Slack.
+- First download the php-v1.zip and php-v2.zip files from GitHub and share them via Slack

 - Go to `Elastic Beanstalk` service on AWS console.

-- Click `Create Application`.
+- Click `Create Application`

 - Enter your application name `MySampleApp`.
 (You can also add Application tags if you need.)